 One of the most ubiquitous problems in aviation risk management is the misuse of commonly used words, in particular “hazard” and “risk.”
 Often, these two items are either:

 - Used interchangeably; or

 - Used much too broadly.

-Accuracy is extremely important, as much of the bureaucracy in an aviation safety management system builds upon basic definitions of safety elements.
-Misunderstanding or assuming incorrect definitions can compromise how safety is accounted for and documented.
+Accuracy is extremely important, as much of the bureaucracy in an aviation safety management system (SMS) builds upon basic definitions of safety elements.
+Misunderstanding or assuming incorrect definitions can compromise how safety is accounted for and documented in the aviation SMS.

 - Hazard and risk are concepts that we can identify in actual operational environments.

 The implication here is that with incorrect conceptual understanding, incorrect real-world identification is bound to follow.

 - A condition, such as an object, situation, circumstance, etc.;

 - A primary contributing factor to safety mishap; and

 - An identifiable state of being that poses a threat to operational safety.